The 21 Savage & 22 Savage Fight Shouldn’t Happen

-21 Savage rose to fame this past summer of 2016, in which he released his EP titled Savage Mode with acclaimed producer Metro Boomin.
-The hit project featured songs such as “X” featuring Future, “No Heart” and the title track “Savage Mode”.
-Savage’s true claim to fame came with his on-camera demeanor, his lyrics and the “knife” tattoo that’s on his forehead.
-But, with all great novelties, a parody must come soon after it.
+21 Savage rose to fame this past summer of 2016 when he released his EP titled Savage Mode with acclaimed producer Metro Boomin.
+The hit project featured songs such as “X” featuring Future, “No Heart,” and the title track “Savage Mode.”
+Savage’s true claim to fame came with his on-camera demeanor, his lyrics, and the “knife” tattoo that’s on his forehead.
+But with all great novelties, a parody must come soon after it.
 A rapper named 22 Savage, who hails from Baton Rouge, Louisiana, has come along taking obvious elements of 21 Savage’s rap style and charisma.
 He’s released a plethora of diss tracks toward 21 Savage, including a song titled “Black Opps” which is a play on 21 Savage’s “Red Opps”

-The beef between the two have gotten heated as of late, which 22 Savage is shooting for a fight with 21 Savage over the sake of their name.
+The beef between the two have gotten heated as of late, and 22 Savage is shooting for a fight with 21 Savage over the sake of their name.
 22 Savage’s idea has largely been thought of as riding the wave of the reported Soulja Boy-Chris Brown boxing match.
 22 Savage asked fans if they wanted to see him knock out 21 Savage in one tweet and he would change his name if he lost the fight in another.

 Who wanna see 21 get knocked out by BIG 22